weaveworks/vscode-gitops-tools/DEVELOPMENT.md

 In order to release a new version the extension, visit the Publish action from [build-vsix.yaml](https://github.com/weaveworks/vscode-gitops-tools/actions/workflows/build-vsix.yml) and run the workflow as a `workflow_dispatch` trigger.

 Choose a branch: `main` or `edge`, and set the parameters of Release Type (major, minor, patch) then use the Release Channel (stable) or (prerelease).
 Stable releases correspond to the `main` branch and prereleases should come from `edge`.
+Note: The release will be blocked if this is incorrect.

 Publish on Visual Studio Marketplace (yes), currently the Open VSX Registry is not supported.

-Add your entries to CHANGELOG before publishing the release (or after publishing, in the event that patches are being published frequently the CHANGELOG may be allowed to fall behind, but should be updated in the tree for MINOR releases.)

 The release process will update CHANGELOG and populate releases with a list of changes.
-This looks nicer if "Squash and Merge" is used.
+This looks nicer if "Squash and Merge" is used when feature branches are completed.

+Update the CHANGELOG after the release, or earlier for over-achievers.
+(You can use the generated CHANGELOG otherwise.)

-It is not necessary to increment the version number manually in package.json, the release workflow takes care of this.
+It is not ever necessary to increment the version number manually in package.json, the release workflow takes care of this.

 **Important:** Upon success, the Publish workflow will have created a new GitHub release, pushed the tag, added the CHANGELOG, and submitted a PR from the branch `release-pr` with the updates to `package.json` and `package-lock.json`.
 The PR MUST be merged to complete the process.
+If you triggered the release, then you will be tagged as a `pr_reviewer` based on `${{ github.actor }}`

 It is not necessary to list this Housekeeping PR in the CHANGELOG, or the PR which updates the CHANGELOG.
 The goal is to communicate only substantive changes.
 If PRs are merges with the Squash Merge strategy on GitHub, then the automatic CHANGELOG generation is very neat.
 If regular merges are used instead, please neaten the CHANGELOG when it is updated.

 The `release-pr` branch is updated after the workflow succeeds for **EVERY** release, including edge and stable releases.
 It must be merged or pulled into the base branch else the release workflow **will fail** on subsequent attempts to publish further releases.

+If you are doing an edge release, there is no CHANGELOG generated since edge releases are for moving fast and breaking things.
+Therefore edge branches, like spike commits or spike branches, usually shouldn't be merged at all when they are done, but abandoned instead.
+Feature branches when they have been vetted thoroughly should be squashed and re-written, or cherry-picked for inclusion in the main branch.
+It's not safe to assume that anything else which has been merged into the edge branch can be released to stable now without reviewing everything first.

+(If you are confident that you have not broken anything, and there aren't any other unreviewed changes in the edge branch, it should be safe to squash and merge it back to the main branch only before a MINOR release.
+This is OK because the patch number must be maintained internallyas semver, but it is not significant in edge releases due to a quirk of the VS Code Extension marketplace.)

+Our release process for the VS Code Extension Marketplace was not an original creation designed entirely in-house: see [The GitHub Action You Need to Publish VS Code Extensions](https://www.stateful.com/blog/the-github-action-you-need-to-publish-vscode-extensions) for the original work which was modified slightly to make the [build-vsix.yaml](/.github/workflows/build-vsix.yaml) workflow that is used here.